GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 * **X86 strings** - typically stored in bytes and words.
 Several instructions are provided compare, move, load, store, scan strings.
 X86 strings are also used for arrays.
 * **Bit fields** - used for masks by certain instructions.
 Up to 32 bits in length.
 * **Bit strings** - can be up to **2^32 - 1** bits in length.
 Several instructions provided to operate on them
 * **BCD** - Binary Coded Decimal - for representing decimal values.
-When **packed** there are two digits per byte, while unmpacked are 1 digit per byte.
+When **packed** there are two digits per byte, while unpacked are 1 digit per byte.

 ## Packed Data Types

-Packed data types are used in SIMD (Single Intruction Multiple Data) instructions.
+Packed data types are used in SIMD (Single Instruction Multiple Data) instructions.
 For example a 64 bit packed field can pack 8 8-bit integers, or 4 16-bit integers, or 2 32-bit integers

 ## Example Data Definition Statement